L2-Lagrange/Simple-LM1875-sound-system/README.md

  <em>Left: Onset of clipping with 8 ohm load,   Right: Clipping with 8 ohm load</em>
 </p>

-As the system approaches clipping on the output, it gets a little bit of fuzz on top of the sine wave before flattening out with increasing amplitude.
-When listening to music the bass tends to clip first so it doesnt sound too bad.
-This system could be designed with two power stages.
-One for a subwoofer, and one for a mid/tweeter and it would significantly improve any bass clipping issues.
+As the system approaches clipping, it gets a little bit of fuzz on top of the sine wave before flattening out with increasing input amplitude.
+When listening to music the bass tends to clip a tiny bit first and its not auidable.

 <p align="center"><strong>LM1875 Single Supply Inverting Amplifier (not BTL)</strong></p>